-Real estate risk is the potential for financial loss arising from declines in real estate values and potential lease defaults.
-The Company has direct exposure to real estate from investments supporting general account liabilities.
+Investment property risk is the potential for financial loss arising from declines in real estate values and potential lease defaults.
+The Company has direct exposure to real estate from investments supporting general account liabilities, specifically investment property and investment property fund units held.

-Additional information on real estate risk is described in note 5 (b) to the financial statements.
+Additional information on investment property risk is described in note 5 (b) to the financial statements.